 Irish Pots de Crème are the ultimate in simplicity and luxurious chocolate taste.
 They take less than 5 minutes to put together, with the blender doing most of the work.
 They are the prefect ending to a perfect St. Patrick’s Day feast.

 Corned beef and cabbage is traditional fare for St. Patrick’s Day.
 For a nontraditional twist, I made Sous Vide Corned Beef with Irish Fried Cabbage.
 The corned beef was, moist, flavorful, and fork tender.
 The cabbage was brimming with flavor.

 The Irish are famous for their potato dishes.
 These incredible Irish Stacked Potato Bites are no exception.
 They’re easy to make, and perfect for St. Patrick’s Day.
 If they’re not gobbled up out of the oven, the Stacked Potato Bites also freeze and reheat beautifully.

-Shepherd’s Pie is a traditional staple of Irish cooking.
+Shepherd’s Pie is a traditional staple of British and Irish cooking.
 It’s easy to make, and incredibly tasty.
 Shepherd’s Pie can be made ahead and frozen for an anytime meal.
 In fact, I typically have several in the freezer for those evenings when I don’t feel like spending a lot of time in the kitchen.

 Reuben Egg Rolls are the perfect St. Patrick’s Day appetizer, and the perfect way to use any leftover corned beef.
 Like the traditional Reuben, these Reuben Egg Rolls are brimming with not only corned beef, but also sauerkraut, Swiss cheese, and Russian Dressing.
 They are sure to keep your leprechauns coming back for more!